nahusznaj/nahusznaj.github.io/_posts/projects/2018-08-03-exploration-SAT-score-NYC.md

 In this project I looked at SAT score performance for schools in NYC.

 The project is part of [Dataquest.io](), Mission 217!
-You may find their solution at https://github.com/dataquestio/solutions/blob/master/Mission217Solutions.ipynb
+You may find their solution [here](https://github.com/dataquestio/solutions/blob/master/Mission217Solutions.ipynb)

-The data is available online at https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4
+The [data](https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4) is available online.